pixelstew/CodePen-Prototyping/Codepen_design:development_process..md

 Once the master CSS/SCSS has been written and implemented into a style guide, this file will be loaded into CodePen or hosted by us and linked to by individual Pens.

-The CSS for each HTML module will exist as mixins which can be applied which, when applied to HTML elements,  will propagate styles through the element and it's children.
+The CSS for each HTML module will exist as mixins which, when applied to HTML elements, will propagate styles through the element and it's children.

 Designers will be able to rapidly iterate on modules that have been predefined and agreed upon by the team.